2sic/2sxc-docs/2sxc Docs Generator/basics/cms/page-publishing/index.md

 Note that if the form module makes more changes, it can choose to report this or not, since basically the newest version is a draft already, on a draft-page.

 ### Inner Content Publishing
 Now once the user decides to publish this page, each module (incl. the Forms-Module) will be notified to publish it's version.
-DNN will tell the form which version it should publish (in this case v27).
+Dnn will tell the form which version it should publish (in this case v27).
 The form must take care of whatever processing to ensure that this version is now live / public.

-## 2sxc Support for DNN / Evoq Publishing
+## 2sxc Support for Dnn / Evoq Publishing
-2sxc support the core parts of DNN/Evoq Publishing and versioning.
+2sxc support the core parts of Dnn/Evoq Publishing and versioning.
 To be more specific, it will

 1. detect if the page requires a publishing workflow
-2. tell DNN/Evoq that on-page content was edited
+2. tell Dnn/Evoq that on-page content was edited
 3. modify the GUI to only allow draft/publish options as it corresponds with the page information
-4. listen to DNN/Evoq messages to publish on-page information
+4. listen to Dnn/Evoq messages to publish on-page information

 This sounds simple, but it's very complex because 2sxc can be used in many scenarios, and in some it's not always clear when to draft or publish something.
 So there are some exceptions, which are documented below.

 ### Activating Page Publishing Feature on 2sxc
-You don't have to do anything - 2sxc asks the environment (DNN/Evoq) it it expects any publishing steps, and will automatically adjust its behavoir.
+You don't have to do anything - 2sxc asks the environment (Dnn/Evoq) it it expects any publishing steps, and will automatically adjust its behavoir.

 <img src="./assets/evoq-settings-for-workflow.jpg" width="100%" class="full-width">

-### Making Changes Start a DNN-Page Versioning
+### Making Changes Start a Dnn-Page Versioning
-This too happens automatically, if the page has a publishing setup in DNN/Evoq.
+This too happens automatically, if the page has a publishing setup in Dnn/Evoq.

 ## Auto-Draft and Auto-Publish explained
 To be sure you understand what's going on, please note the following: